yiqiao-yin/WYNAssociates/docker/setting-up-virtualenv.md

 // create a virtual environment named 'venv', feel free to name it anything you like virtualenv venv -p C:\Python\Python36\python.exe

+// sometimes virtualenv does not work even it is installed correctly, in that case
+// make sure use python
+python -m virtualenv .some_name_for_your_virtual_env
 ```

 Notice the last command.
 With the attribute "-p" we have specified the Python version that we want our virtual environment to use.
 In our case, it's Python 3.6, which we had installed at "C:\Python\Python36".
 If you installed it at a different location, please pass the complete path here.